Edictum

 Path: scenarios/devops/ | Framework: OpenAI SDK (via OpenRouter) | Compliance: SOC 2

-A file-organizer agent governed by Python-based contracts (not YAML).
-This scenario demonstrates the decorator contract API.
+A file-organizer agent bounded by Python-based rulesets (not YAML).
+This scenario demonstrates the decorator rule API.

 deny_sensitive_reads()pre (built-in)Blocks reads of .env, .ssh, kubernetes secrets, and other sensitive paths